BlogDue Diligence Data Room 2026: How I Set It Up, Pricing, and the 30-Document Checklist

 6. Real estate due diligence

-Property transactions require sharing deeds, leases, zoning documents, and environmental reports.
-A real estate due diligence checklist paired with a data room streamlines the review process across multiple properties.
+Property transactions require sharing deeds, leases, title reports, zoning documents, environmental assessments, and inspection reports.
+A real estate due diligence checklist paired with a data room streamlines reviews across multiple properties in portfolio transactions.

 7. Tax due diligence

-Reviewing tax compliance, liabilities, and structure.
-The data room organizes tax due diligence documents by jurisdiction and entity for efficient review by tax advisors.
+Reviewing tax compliance, liabilities, and structure across jurisdictions.
+The data room organizes tax due diligence documents by jurisdiction and entity for efficient review by tax advisors and buy-side accounting counsel.

 8. Vendor due diligence